-Participants must be able to walk at least one mile.
-This trip includes several short walks (typically one to two miles) and a flexible itinerary in certain places that allows for longer optional walks for those who desire.
-Any required walks do not exceed a half-mile.
-Walks generally take place over flat terrain, though if one wishes to walk along the beach, some navigation over rocks or boulders may be involved.
+Participants must be able to walk one mile unassisted.
+This trip includes several walks (typically 1–2 miles) and a flexible itinerary in certain places that allows for longer optional walks for those who desire.
 Travelers must be able to get into and out of rigid inflatable Zodiac rafts, which can be very unsteady when entering or leaving in rough water.
-There is a chance for travelers to participate in optional snorkeling and kayaking activities that will be weather-dependent.
+You must also be comfortable changing positions in a moving Zodiac while we are at sea.
+Travelers must be able to climb in and out of vehicles with as many as four steps many times throughout each day.
+Travelers may have a chance to participate in optional kayaking that is weather-dependent.

 Important Information About This Trip

 In summer, the tundra around Churchill bursts into life with grassy, green tussocks and a carpet of wildflowers.
 Animals, including caribou, are on the move, and birdlife is abundant, with the return of many migratory species.
 The most impressive phenomenon is the migration of some 3,000 beluga whales into the Seal and Churchill rivers, where we observe these ghost-like creatures at close range, often at arm’s length.
 We may also have opportunities to view mother polar bears with cubs, as they remain in the area all summer long.
 Be aware that at times black flies or mosquitoes may be present—if you're sensitive to bites, take precautions and wear repellent.
 However, because we arrange our activities to avoid the insects as much as possible, they generally are not a problem.